0xCorolaire/Starknet-Cairo-EnvironmentTemplate/README.md

 # Starknet-Cairo-EnvironmentTemplate
-Setup your Cairo Environment for Smart Contract development on Starknet
+Setup your Cairo Environment for Smart Contract development on Starknet Follow the steps to initialize your Cairo project environment

 ----

 ### 1. **Creating an account contract & Organizing**